Adlink-ROS/adlink_ddsbot/readme.md

 5. $ ros2 run ros1_bridge parameter_bridge
 6. Repeat the same steps on another computer/robot
 (both should be in the same network)
-7. Then, each robot can aware all the others shown on the rviz.
+7. Then, each robot can be aware of all the others shown on the rviz.